motm-therapy/website/docs/index.md

 ## Affiliations

 Being active members in good standing of the therapeutic community is important to us.
-Here are some of our current governing bodies, and organizations that our providers are members of.
+Here are some of our current governing bodies and organizations that our providers are members of.
 See our individual provider profiles for more details on their specific affiliations.

 <div class="grid" markdown>